BlankCanvasStudio/lwt/README.md

 `./run-test.sh`: This file reads the config and runs a test.
 Must be run AFTER `./build-test.sh` if the testing env has not previously been set up or if any settings have changed.

-- The test will generate a CSV and pcap data file.
+- The test will generate a CSV, pcap data file, and a copy of the config.
 The pcap is the recorded data from the tapped server (specified in the config by `srvr_tap`).
 The CSV file is a record of the size and timestamp of each packet received by the click router set up before the pipe receiver (specified in the config by `click_collector`).
 The CSV saves data in the form `size:timestamp, size:timestamp` (size is an int, and the timestamp is a float).

 `./analysis/csv-vis.py`: This file plots timestamps recorded by `click_collector` for each packet received.
 Helpful for intuition.